 However in the present case, there was no conflict between Staff Regulation 4.3 and Staff Regulation 4.8(b).
 Having regard to the introductory words of the latter provision "As a general rule", the provision was intended ordinarily to apply but was framed on the assumption that there may have been exceptions to that general rule.
 One such exception was found in Staff Regulation 4.3.
 The exception operated when two specific preconditions were met.
 The first was that it was a transfer that did not involve promotion.
 The second was that it was in the interests of the Organization to effect the transfer.
-The Tribunal notes that the Staff Regulation provided that the circumstances must be such that the interests of the Organization required the transfer.
+The Tribunal notes that the Staff Regulation provided that the circumstances must be such that the interests of the Organization require the transfer.
 The use of the word "require" makes it tolerably clear that the circumstances in which the Staff Regulation could have been used to fill a post were limited and it was not sufficient that the Director General might have believed it was simply preferable to use this power.
 That said, it was a matter for the Director General to assess whether the interests of the Organization required the exercise of the power.
 If those two preconditions were met then a decision could have been made to effect the transfer in accordance with Staff Regulation 4.3.
 That is not to say that a transfer must have been made.
 It would have remained open to WIPO to fill the post by competition.
 There is no warrant, having regard to the language of the two provisions and the general context in which they appear, for treating the power to transfer as more limited than that created by the express limits in Staff Regulation 4.3.
-If circumstances arose where there was a wholesale and widespread use of the power to transfer, then issues might arise about whether there was, in any particular case arising in that broader context, a bona fide exercise of the power.
+If circumstances arose where there was a wholesale and widespread use of the power to transfer then issues might arise about whether there was, in any particular case arising in that broader context, a bona fide exercise of the power.
 In such a case the types of arguments advanced by the complainants about the desirability of ordinarily filling posts by competition having regard to the overarching objective of Staff Regulation 4.1 would assume greater significance.
 However once it is accepted, as it should be, that in an isolated situation of the type under consideration, the power to transfer conferred by Staff Regulation 4.3 could have been exercised to fill the position, then its use in such a case was unexceptionable.

 6. The complainants also argue that the transfer in the present case involved an arbitrary exercise of power, citing Judgment 1234.
 However the starting point is that the Tribunal recognises the limits on reviewing the exercise of a broad discretionary power in relation to staffing matters by the executive head of an organisation (see Judgment 2226).
 That said, it is doubtless true that the power cannot be exercised arbitrarily (see Judgment 1234).
 However the complainants have not demonstrated that the power was exercised arbitrarily.
-Indeed the Appeal Board appeared to accept that the transfer of Ms M. was not an inappropriate method of filling the position.
+Indeed the Appeal Board appeared to accept that the transfer of Ms R. was not an inappropriate method of filling the position.
+It noted her experience though with the significant qualification that there was no job description for the post to enable a conclusion that this experience aligned with the tasks of the position.

-In the letter of 4 July 2012, it was said on behalf of the Director General:
+In the letter of 4 July 2012, the Acting Director of the Human Resources Management Department stated on behalf of the Director General: